Jaime Chua Tiampo (蔡天普) – Developer of Chungking Mansions (重慶大廈)

 York Lo: Jaime Chua Tiampo (蔡天普) – Developer of Chungking Mansions (重慶大廈)

-Left: Jaime and Josefina Chua Tiampo as a young couple; Middle: Chungking Mansion in the 1970s with I-Feng’s signage still visible on the 3rd floor; Right: Ad for Chungking Mansions in 1960 (WKYP 1960-4-17)
+Left: Jaime and Josefina Chua Tiampo as a young couple; Middle: Chungking Mansions in the 1970s with I-Feng’s signage still visible on the 3rd floor; Right: Ad for Chungking Mansions in 1960 (WKYP 1960-4-17)

 Built in 1961, Chungking Mansions on Nathan Road in Tsim Sha Tsui is probably one of the best-known buildings in Hong Kong.
 Despite the building’s fame, little has been written about its developer – a Filipino Chinese businessman by the name of Jaime Chua Tiampo.
 This article is an attempt to piece together the story of him and his family based on various sources.